tcarland/scala-parseopts/README.md

 #### Installation

-  This project currently lacks a public maven artifact, but can be installed locally after building via **mvn package**:
+  This project currently lacks a maven artifact, but can be installed locally after building via **mvn package**:

 ```
 mvn install:install-file \